Battle of the Scheldt (1574): Battle

-On the 29 January they cast anchor, waited for the rising tide, and then sailed from Bergen.
-A general salute was fired in honour of the Grand Commander but a discharge from one of the ships set fire to its own magazine - the resulting catastrophic explosion not only destroyed the ship but killed everyone on board.
+On 29 January, they cast anchor, waited for the rising tide, and then sailed from Bergen.
+A general salute was fired in honour of the grand commander, but a discharge from one of the ships set fire to its own magazine - the resulting catastrophic explosion not only destroyed the ship but killed everyone on board.
 The fleet with low morale because of the occurrence then sailed slowly on, when off Walcheren near Reimerswaal they spotted a large fleet.
-The Spanish thought the ships were friendly and went up to meet them but they soon discovered that the fleet was in fact the fleet of Lodewijk van Boisot, Admiral of Zealand.
+The Spanish thought the ships were friendly and went up to meet them, but they soon discovered that the fleet was in fact the fleet of Lodewijk van Boisot, Admiral of Zealand.
 They attempted to turn away and with the weather turning for the worse however, it was too late and thus formed line of battle.
 Boisot ordered an attack and both fleets lined up for battle in the estuary of the Scheldt.

 The first division of Romero came nearer and delivered its first broadside when Schot and Klaafzoon both fell mortally wounded.
 Admiral Boisot lost an eye and many officers and sailors in the other vessels were killed or wounded.
 The soldiers destined for the siege were used heavily in the fight and thus surprised the Spanish.
 The Dutch ships were able to come alongside and the soldiers were able to board the Spanish ships one by one.
 As many of Romero's vessels as could be were grappled within the narrow estuary and soon found themselves locked in close combat with each other.
-A murderous hand to hand conflict then took place.
+A murderous hand-to-hand conflict then took place.